Analyzing a Dream

 Dreams and Reminiscence

 Dreams are fascinating despite them being extremely stupid, irrelevant, bizarre or scary at times.
-Mostly we dream of things that kept us or our minds pre-occupied through the course of the day - An irritating boss, a meeting with our loved one, a certain fear or an embarrassing situation, a troubled relationship or simply the loneliness in our heart.
+Mostly we dream of things that kept us or our minds pre-occupied through the course of the day.
+Could be anything from; an irritating boss, a meeting with our loved one, a certain fear or an embarrassing situation, a troubled relationship or simply the loneliness in our heart.
 The actual science behind dreams is yet not fully understood and nor is there a consensus on whether or not dreams actually imply anything.
-Despite that, they just don't fail to amaze us!
+Despite that, they just don't fail to amaze us in so many ways.

 Personally, for me, dreams have always been an intriguing subject.
 Even as a kid I always found them as an interesting subject, simply because they were so vivid and so surreal.
-Sometimes they felt like movies, while at times they were scary.
+Sometimes they felt like movies, while at times they were too frightening.
 I often used to get goosebumps thinking about or recalling them.
-The subject though varied from adventure to ghosts, demons, crime-fighting and umpteen number of stupid things.
-Though I knew much of it was all irrelevant but still somehow it all seemed so meaningful.
+The subject though varied from adventure trips, to ghosts, demons, crime-fighting and umpteen number of stupid things.
+That's pretty normal I guess for most of us.
+And though I consciously knew much of it was irrelevant but still somehow it seemed so meaningful.
 I often tried to find meaning in those dreams but all in vain.
-Unfortunately neither did I have too many like-minded or understanding folks around nor did I have access to the internet back then, as desktop and broadband were a costly affair.
+Unfortunately neither did I have too many like-minded or understanding folks around nor the luxury of internet, as desktop with broadband was a costly affair back then.
 My best bet was often the elders especially my grandma who was in her late seventies back then.
-Her intrepretations though would sometimes scare the shit out of me as she would often relate dream experiences to ghost, evil spirits and magic and sorcery, as I vaguely remember.
-For a young and fragile mind that was definitely impactful.
-Not that there was a deliberate intention of scaremongering but that was her, just speaking her mind out not contemplating anything at all.
-The age factor too was influential.
+Her intrepretations though would sometimes scare the shit out of me as she would often relate dream experiences to ghost, evil spirits and magic and sorcery etc. For a young, fragile and most importantly a curious mind that definitely left a lasting impression.
+Not that there was a deliberate intention of scaremongering, it was all normal stuff.
+The elders would just speak their heart- out, not contemplating anything at all.
+The social social-setup and the age factor too was influential.
 Anyways that was then, years passed and dreams and fantasies took a back seat as other priorities in life took over.
 But what inspired me to write this hub was the dream I had recently.
 A sudden nostalgia took over and I began wondering if at all the dream had anything relevant to it.

-Not sure if 'awakening' would be the choicest word or exaggerating a bit, but as I sipped through my cup of tea this morning I felt like I had connected the dots and that there was truly a revealing 'message' for me.
-Not that I believe in the 'guardian angel guiding me' kind of stuff but this was a tricky situation, perhaps my own conscience reaching out to me in order for me to change the status quo.
+Not sure if 'awakening' would be the choicest word or exaggerating a bit, but as I delved into the mystery world, I felt like I had connected the dots and that there was truly a 'revealing message' for me.
+Not that I believe in the 'guardian angel guiding me' kind of stuff, but still there was definitely something to it.
+Perhaps my own conscience reaching out to me in order for me to change the status quo.

 Dr Tom Scammell, associate professor of neurology at Harvard Medical School, says that nobody knows why we dream.
 According to him three or four times a night, we have a period of sleep that lasts approximately 90 minutes called REM (rapid eye movement) sleep.
 The brain is more active during REM and the conditions are right for "story-like" dreams that are rich in action, complexity, and emotions.